PROMOTE SAFETY, MANAGE WORKPLACE RISKS

-This course examines the Occupational Safety and Health Act and the authority of the Occupational Safety and Health Administration (OSHA).
-Discuss OSHA regulations including citations, penalties, inspections and record keeping.
+Examine the Occupational Safety and Health Act and the authority of the Occupational Safety and Health Administration (OSHA).
+You will discuss OSHA regulations including citations, penalties, inspections and record keeping.

 This course focuses on the personnel aspects, communication and motivation in managing safety and health programs.
-Gain the skills of writing safety programs and implementing safety training.
-Lean how to evaluate the effectiveness of various methods and programs.
+You will gain the skills to write safety programs and implement safety training while learning how to evaluate the effectiveness of various methods and programs.

 Course Delivery and Resources

 - General Education/Core Curriculum (42 semester credit hours)

 - You have the opportunity to demonstrate mastery of general education competencies without needlessly sitting through introductory courses.